Lokesh-Sapkal/CustomisedDBMS/README.md

 ## 📌 Future Enhancements

 - Add update and delete operations
-- Extend parser for SQL-like commands

 ---

 ## 📖 License

-This project is licensed under the MIT License – see the LICENSE file for details.
+This project is licensed under the MIT License – see the [LICENSE](LICENSE) file for details.